jeffijoe/awilix/README.md

 Read the documentation for [`container.createScope()`](#containercreatescope) for more examples.

-# Resolution modes
+# Injection modes

-The resolution mode determines how a function/constructor receives its dependencies.
+The injection mode determines how a function/constructor receives its dependencies.
 Pre-2.3.0, only one mode was supported - `PROXY` - which remains the default mode.

-Awilix v2.3.0 introduced an alternative resolution mode: `CLASSIC`.
-The resolution modes are available on `awilix.ResolutionMode`
+Awilix v2.3.0 introduced an alternative injection mode: `CLASSIC`.
+The injection modes are available on `awilix.InjectionMode`

-* `ResolutionMode.PROXY` (default): Injects a proxy to functions/constructors which looks like a regular object.
+* `InjectionMode.PROXY` (default): Injects a proxy to functions/constructors which looks like a regular object.

     ```js
     class UserService {